 In January 2020, the Department of Defense released its first version of the CMMC (cybersecurity maturity model certification) to bolster compliance with mandatory practices through third-party assessments.
 While this is a big step towards the regulation of MSPs, the US government has yet to make CMMC a requirement.
 We expect this to change within the next year (depending on the speed of congressional approval), possibly even sooner if another widescale attack occurs similar to SolarWinds.

 Finally, one of the things in IT that continues to evolve is the MSP relationship with the client.
 IT professionals are client-facing and approachable, a stark contrast to the stereotypical IT guy hiding in a server closet.
 Clients are involved in policy discussions and are taught cybersecurity practices right along with the IT pros.
 In the past, when an MSP would set a policy, it would be tough to get clients to follow this without more information.
-By involving them in the process, teaching them the relevance of the procedure and why it’s necessary, everyone buys in, and the whole organization is benefited.
-Learn more about the relationship benefits created from outsourced IT.
+By involving them in the process, and teaching them the relevance of the procedure and why it’s necessary, everyone buys in, and the whole organization benefits.

-Do you have any questions or concerns about any of our takeaways from the IT Nation conference?
+Do you have any questions or concerns about any of our takeaways?
 Have you realized that your organization needs an MSP you can trust and grow with?
 Contact us to learn more!
-Want to see how your cybersecurity knowledge stacks up?
-Take our cybersecurity quiz and let us know how you did!